Best Sleep Monitor Reviewed & Rated

 - Smart silent alarm

-- Not a very user friendly design
+- Not a very user-friendly design

-The great thing about the Shine 2 is that it so comfortable that you literally forget that you are wearing it.
+The great thing about the Shine 2 is that it is so comfortable that you literally forget that you are wearing it.
 In fact, you ever have to take it off.
 You can sleep with it, swim with it and shower with it.
 This is in line with Misfit’s mission to make their gadgets both fashionable and functional.

 When you set up the Shine 2 to pair with your mobile phone, you choose a goal for yourself, which is either easy, moderate or hard.
 The tracker will then tell you at any point how far through your daily goal you are.
 There is no actual word or digit display on the device.
 Rather, there are 12 dots that light up around the perimeter of the face of the tracker.
 When all 12 light up, you have reached your goal.

 The device will track, walking, running, swimming, tennis, yoga and many other activities.
 In terms of being a sleep monitor, the device feeds back how light or how restful your sleep was to the mobile app.
-You can then analyse this data by way of graphs and other analysis to work out what you did or didn’t do that affected the quality of your sleep.
+You can then analyze this data by way of graphs and other analysis to work out what you did or didn’t do that affected the quality of your sleep.
 The device also features a silent alarm.
 However, the vibration alert is quite minimal.
 It will wake you up during a light part of your sleep cycle within 20 minutes of when you set the alarm.
-The vibrate technology means that you won’t wake your partner.
+Vibrate technology means that you won’t wake your partner.